HumphreyCurtis/GuardianCycle/portfolio/project-evaluation.md

 #### Conclusion

-The disruption to the sudden closure of university and subsequent lockdown definitely threw a spanner in the works in terms of workflow and ability to work harmoniously together.
-However, thanks to softwares such as Skype, Slack and GitHub, we were able to find our feet (in our slippers), and adjust to a very new working environment.
-For some of us, being at home also meant childcare responsibilities; one of our group members has a toddler whilst another found themselves caring for a 10-year-old sibling  and homeschooling them in the mornings.
+The disruption due to the sudden closure of university and subsequent lockdown definitely threw a spanner in the works in terms of workflow and ability to work harmoniously together.
+However, thanks to software such as Skype, Slack and GitHub, we were able to find our feet (in our slippers), and adjust to a very new working environment.
+For some of us, being at home with the closure of schools and nurseries also meant childcare responsibilities.
+One of our group members has a toddler, which meant a relatively constant stream of interruptions to any task; whilst another found themselves caring for a 10-year-old sibling  and homeschooling them in the mornings.
 Overall, this did not have a severe impact on the groups ability to meet on skype or get on with work on the project.